Version2beta/version2beta/src/articles/mob_programming.md

 Perhaps the most important reason the driver just drives is that many of us learn with our fingers as much as our heads.

 I can remember most of the phone numbers that were important to me as a child.
 My home phone number during elementary school.
 My home phone number during junior high.
-My grandparent's phone number.
+My grandparents' phone number.
 But, in order to recite the number, I usually have dial it on an imaginary phone.

 Many of us learn kinetically.
 We store data in our fingertips.
 We store syntax in our muscle memory.
 Our mobs help honor these other ways we learn things, and by switching drivers frequently, we reinforce what we're learning in the mob, learning faster, and improving our retention, because we're learning it in different ways in quick procession.[^twiceasfast]